SOAPkelele/escalatorModeling/README.md

 # escalatorModeling
 A first project made in AnyLogic.
+To run it you need AnyLogic environment.

 It is a program that models pedestrians' behaviour at some metro escalator.